ut111111/decoder-and-encoder/README.md

-# decoder-and-encoder
-do the basic encoding and decoding with set of rules
+# A basic fun project for begineer for in python